bnb-chain/BEPs/BEP84.md

 ## 5. Specification

 Two new permissionless methods will be imported into TokenManager contract:
 Mirror: If a BEP20 contract is not bound to any BEP2 token, anyone can call the mirror method to automatically issue a BEP2 token and bind them.
 The user is not required to have any BEP20 token and just needs to pay enough BEP2 issue fee.
 Besides, the BEP20 contract is even not required to implement getOwner method.
-After binding, all circulation is on BSC.
+After binding, all the initial circulation is on BSC.
 Sync: For a BEP20 token which has been mirrored to BC, anyone can call sync method to balance the total supply on BC and BSC.
 For example, someone mint some BEP20 token, after calling sync method,  the equivalent token will be minted on BC and transferred to the pure-code-controlled-escrow address.
-If someone burn some BEP20 token, after calling sync method, the equivalent token will be burned on BC from the pure-code-controlled-escrow address
+If someone burn some BEP20 token, after calling sync method, the equivalent token will be burned on BC from the pure-code-controlled-escrow address.

 ### 5.1 TokenManager